 Using inspection results to negotiate a better price

 Buying property is a major investment and you want to make sure that there are no major issues that will end up costing you more in the future.
 As we discussed in our post What is a Pest Inspection, building and pest inspections are an important, essential part of buying and selling properties.
-By selecting an excellent inspector, such as Vital Building & Pest Inspections and making sure your inspections are completed before making any further negotiations you are giving yourself much needed information on the condition of the property.
+By selecting an excellent inspector, such as Vital Building Inspections Sydney and making sure your inspections are completed before making any further negotiations you are giving yourself much needed information on the condition of the property.

 Sellers can use a pest inspection report to bring up a relevant and reasonable offer by knowing the current condition of the property as well as using it as an opportunity to decide whether to spend money on hiring a pest control company to clear any pests before going to market.